 Authority;

-Beginning on November 20, 2016; "Cashless Tolling" also known as "Tolls By Mail" would be phased in, in increments:
+. .
+Beginning on November 20, 2016; "Cashless Tolling" also known as "Tolls By Mail" would be phased in, incrementally:

-![]() Loose TBTA Tokens are the most common issues out of all of the toll memorabilia.
-At any given time, you can find several, if not dozens; of individual examples for sale on eBay.
-Later intact rolls (1987 and newer appear infrequently.
-Early intact rolls or wrappers are another matter.
-As the tolls increased from the point where a single dime or quarter would cover the toll, increasing amounts of individual coins were needed to pay the collector (two quarters, two quarters and a dime, three quarters, etc. or the time it required to make change from currency.
+Loose TBTA Tokens are the most common issues out of all of the toll memorabilia.
+At any given time, you can find dozens if not hundreds of individual circulated examples for sale on eBay.
+Minimally to uncirculated tokens and early intact rolls or wrappers are another matter.
+Intact rolls of the smaller later issues (1987 and newer - rolls of 9 10, or 11) of "the List" tokens (NY630BC and BD) however appear very frequently, and can also be found regularly on eBay.
+The older, larger quantity rolls however are seldom seen; and to date.
+Furthermore, I have not encountered a single "plastic bag of 20 tokens" as mentioned in the 1976 newspaper article.
+When you consider the fact that as the tolls increased from the point where a single dime or quarter would no longer cover the toll, increasing amounts of individual coins were needed to pay the collector (two quarters, two quarters and a dime, three quarters, etc. or the time it required to make change from currency.
 These transactions took longer and traffic built up at the tolls.
-By having tokens denominated in the basic fares for the Triborough Crossings was expected to alleviate this lag time at the toll booths.
+By having tokens denominated in the basic fares for the Triborough Crossings and already prepackaged in rolls, was expected to alleviate this lag time at the toll booths; and it did.
 As it is stated in the Hearings before the Subcommittee on Surface Transportation of the Committee on Public Works and Transportation; House of Representatives - Ninety-Fifth Congress; (September - October 1977) "In

 June, 1976, TBTA introduced exact-toll tokens in an effort to reduce